Ellis Clarke

-Sir Ellis Emmanuel Innocent Clarke (28 December 1917 – 30 December 2010) was the first President of Trinidad and Tobago and last Governor-General.
+Sir Ellis Emmanuel Innocent Clarke (28 December 1917 – 30 December 2010) was a Trinidadian lawyer, politician, and diplomat who served as the last Governor-General of Trinidad and Tobago from 1972 to 1976 and the first President of Trinidad and Tobago from 1976 to 1987.
 He was one of the main architects of Trinidad and Tobago's 1962 Independence constitution.

 Early life

 Ellis Clarke attended Saint Mary's College in Port of Spain, winning an Island Scholarship in Mathematics in 1938.
 He attended University College London of the University of London, where he received a Bachelor of Law degree and was called to the bar at Gray's Inn.
 He returned to Port of Spain in 1941, taking up private practice there.